Where:

 Info: Just over an hour from Boston, Portsmouth is an easy and delightful day trip.
 The port town showcases a wide spectrum of local shops, galleries and concert venues, and trendy restaurants and breweries.
 It’s also home to a rich heritage as one of the early established towns in the country.

-Pro Tips: 3S Artspace is a trendy nonprofit arts gallery and event space on the outskirts of downtown Portsmouth.
+Pro Tips: 3S Artspace is an avant-garde nonprofit arts gallery and event space on the outskirts of downtown Portsmouth.
 Head there for cool concerts, open mic nights, innovative art installations, and margaritas from the adjoining taco restaurant.

 Distance: 108 miles from Downtown